Tommertom/svelte-ionic-npm/README.md

 ```
 And then you need to import `setupIonicSvelte` from 'ionic-svelte/experimental'.
 Then no components are registered during setup, and the bundle gets more optimised.
 As the wording says - this is experimental, there is some testing needed.
 But most of the components should work.

 Would you like to migrate an existing kebab-page to a pascal-page, look into the scripts folder.
 There is `migrateToImport.js` which you can run using `node migrateToImport <directoryname>`.
 It will scan for .svelte files, and does the migration for you.
-A backup will be makde from your svelte file -> named `.svelte.bak`.
+A backup will be makde from your svelte file -> named `.bak`.

 ## Special components